vantezzen/autoform/apps/docs/pages/docs/react/customization.md

 The customization of the components is done by providing a `fieldConfig` to your schema fields.
 This allows you to customize the rendering of the field, add additional props, and more.

 With zod, you can use the `superRefine` method to add a `fieldConfig` to your schema field.
-This method is used to add additional validation and configuration to your field.
+For more information, see the [Zod documentation](/docs/schema/zod).

+With yup, you can use the `transform` method to add a `fieldConfig` to your schema field.
+For more information, see the [Yup documentation](/docs/schema/yup).
+In these examples, we will use Zod.

 You should import `fieldConfig` from your AutoForm UI-specific package (e.g. `@autoform/mui`) so it will be type-safe for your specific UI.
 If you use a custom UI, you can import `fieldConfig` from `@autoform/react` or `@autoform/core`.